reasonmethis/docdocgo-core/README.md

 uvicorn api:app --reload
 ```

-We won't cover the details of using the FastAPI server in this README, but the necessary format for requests can be relatively easily gleaned from `api.py`.
+The details of using the API are described in the [Appendix](#using-the-fastapi-server).
 The server (or rather its Flask predecessor) was used in the commercial version of DocDocGo to interact with the accompanying Google Chat App.
 It can be similarly used to integrate DocDocGo into any other chat application, such as a Telegram or Slack bot.

 ## Using DocDocGo